AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 1. Select **[!UICONTROL Action Type > Send Beacon]**

 1. Leave Tracking set to `s.t()`.
 Note that if you wanted to make an `s.tl()` call in a click-event rule you could do that using the Send Beacon action, as well.
-However, in this case, we have set the action in this rule to "DOM Ready" so it won't require a click.

 1. Click the **[!UICONTROL Keep Changes]** button